-- (i) Cloud based accounting solutions.
+(i) Cloud based accounting solutions.
 (2 marks) (ii) Automation of the accounting function.
 (2 marks) (iii) Outsourcing of accounting services.
 (2 marks) (iv) Data analytics.
-(2 marks) - (b) In the context of International Public Sector Accounting Standard (IPSAS) 24 Presentation of Budget Information in Financial Statements: - (i) Explain the salient feature that differentiates an "original budget" from a "final budget".
+(2 marks) context of International Public Sector Accounting Standard (IPSAS) 24 - Presentation ation in Financial Statements: of Budget ( 1)

+- (i) Explain the salient feature that differentiates an "original budget" from a "final budget".
 (2 marks) - (ii) Summarise the key provisions of the IPSAS with regard to presentation of a comparison of budget and actual amounts.
 (4 marks) - (c) Describe two methods for translating foreign currencies into the local currency.
-(6 marks)